abbeyperini/Portfolio2.0/README.md

 ## About the Project

-- I originally built my portfolio in HTML, CSS, and Javascript before I started the DigitalCrafts' bootcammp.
+- I originally built my portfolio in HTML, CSS, and Javascript before I started the DigitalCrafts' bootcamp.
 I'm now rebuilding it in React.

 ## Usage